gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/importing/import_from_gitfusion.md

     in the section [Authenticating Git Users using SSH](http://www.perforce.com/perforce/r15.1/manuals/git-fusion/appendix.ssh.html).

+    Note: When installing the public key on the Git Fusion service, a system user needs to exist (we recommend `gitswarm`), and the public key needs to be installed in Git Fusion/p4d for that user.

 1.  **Verify the SSH key fingerprint**

     This step "activates" the key for use by GitSwarm.
 Run this step